zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

 * Zone: enough-3.delegation01.xa
   * Both ns1 and ns2 are out-of-bailiwick
-  * ns1 is "ns1.enough-3.sibbling.delegation01.xa"
+    * ns1 is "ns1.enough-3.sibling.delegation01.xa"
-  * ns2 is "ns2.enough-3.sibbling.delegation01.xa"
+    * ns2 is "ns2.enough-3.sibling.delegation01.xa"
   * Delegation is with glue.
-  * The child zone has no address records for the NS names.
+  * The child zone has no address records for the name server names.
-  * The two NS are defined directly in the parent zone with full set of address records.
+  * The two name servers are defined directly in the parent zone with full set of address records.

 ### ENOUGH-DEL-NOT-CHILD
-Only one NS in child zone.
+Only one name server in child zone.

 * Zone: enough-del-not-child.delegation01.xa
-  * The child zone defines only one NS, ns1."
+  * The child zone defines only one name server, ns1."
   * Delegation is complete.

 ### ENOUGH-CHILD-NOT-DEL
-Only one NS in delegation.
+Only one name server in delegation.

 * Zone: enough-child-not-del.delegation01.xa
-  * The delegation has only one NS, for ns1.
+  * The delegation has only one name server, for ns1.
-  * The child has two NS with full set of address records.
+  * The child has two name servers with full set of address records.

 ### IPV6-AND-DEL-OK-NO-IPV4-CHILD
 No IPv4 in zone